2023 Solar Incentives Guide for Aliso Viejo, CA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
-The ITC allows you to claim a tax credit for a specific percentage of your solar system's cost.
+Federal solar incentives are probably the first thing that comes to mind when you think about solar incentives.
+A federal incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a certain percentage of the cost of your solar system.

-The ITC can be applied to a solar system installed on your primary or secondary residence in the United States.
-The solar system has to have been installed on a property you own after January 1, 2006 for you to be eligible for the credit.
-Initially, the ITC applied to 30% of all costs (panels, equipment, labor and accessories), although this amount has fluctuated slightly over the years between 26-30%.
+The ITC can be applied to solar panels installed on your primary or secondary residence in the United States.
+The solar system has to have been installed on a property you own after January 1, 2006, for you to be eligible for the credit.
+The ITC originally paid out 30% of all installation costs (panels, equipment, accessories and labor), although the total amount has fluctuated over the last few years between 26-30%.
 The installation date of your solar system will determine what percentage you are eligible for.
 There is no cap on the claim amount.

-The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
+The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-The Clean Energy Credit re-raises the credit up to 30% for solar installation projects started after January 1, 2022 and completed by the end of 2032.
-After this, the credit percentage will be reduced slightly each year until the program expires in 2035.
-Starting in 2023, the program expansion will also make credits for energy storage systems even easier to claim.
+For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners may be eligible for a credit equal to 30% of the total cost.
+This percentage will decrease annually after 2032 until the Clean Energy Credit expires in 2035.
+The expansion to the program also makes claiming credit for energy storage systems easier than ever before, beginning in 2023.

 State & Local Solar Incentives